-Should any changes be proposed in site status, boundaries or reasons for selection, the letter will specifically highlight these changes and invite the landowner to make representations about the proposed changes within a period of 28 days.
+Landowners will be informed of any changes in their site's status, boundaries or reasons for selection.
+For major changes, the letter will specifically highlight these changes and will invite the landowner to make representations about the proposed changes within a period of 28 days.
 They will also be informed of their right of appeal to the CWS Panel and the grounds on which objections can be made.
+Major changes are; changes to site status (i.e. selection or de-selection), significant boundary alterations, additions of criteria within a new category, and permanent removals of a category of criteria.